HopefulHeart2020/SendIt/README.md

 - To start the **backend** server:
   - cd into /backend directory
   - Set up virtual environment (so that pip packages will be contained in the environment)
-    - Run conda create -n myenv python **=** x.x anaconda(replace x.x with python version, in our case python 3.7)
+    - Run `conda create -n myenv python **=** x.x anaconda`(replace x.x with python version, in our case python 3.7)
     - This will create a virtual environment named myenv.
-Run conda env list to check if the environment is created.
+Run `conda env list` to check if the environment is created.
 You should see an environment myenv.
-    - Next we will activate the virtual environment by running conda activate myenv
+    - Next we will activate the virtual environment by running `conda activate myenv`

-You should see a (env) at the front:
+You should see a (myenv) at the front:

 ![VirtualEnv](https://github.com/mechastriker3/SendIt/blob/master/images/CondaEnv.png)

 - After our virtual environment has been set up, we need to install our requirements for the backend.
-  - Run pip install -r requirements.txt
+  - Run `pip install -r requirements.txt`
 - To start the backend server:
-  - Run python wsgi.py
+  - Run `python wsgi.py`
   - You should see something like this:

 ![](RackMultipart20200726-4-6pxwre_html_212f6024ee712953.png)